kristen1286/credit-risk-classification/README.md

 ---
 ## Part 3: Conclusion <a name="conclusion"></a>
 How well does the logistic regression model predict both the `0` (healthy loan) and `1` (high-risk loan) labels?
  The logistical regression model predicts the heathy low risk loan with 100% percision, indicating that all positive predictions for class 0 are correct.
-The high risk loan is is predicted with less percision at 87%, still reasonably precise in predicting class 1 instances.
+The high risk loan is predicted with less percision at 87%, still reasonably precise in predicting class 1 instances.
 The accuracy of the model is 99%.
 The macro and weighted average metrics indicate that the model performs well across both classes, taking into account class imbalance.